snowdamiz/dcmc-form-1/README.md

 ```

 If everything is working proceed by embedding the react app into the website.
 To embedd the app simply add this empty div to the bottom of the body of the dynamically loaded vehicle description pages.
-[Example Dealer Socker Page](https://www.dcmotorcompany.com/vehicle-details/2018-audi-q5-2-0t-premium-quattro-backup-camera-portland-or-id-32966059)
+[Example DCMotorcompany Page](https://www.dcmotorcompany.com/vehicle-details/2018-audi-q5-2-0t-premium-quattro-backup-camera-portland-or-id-32966059)

 ```
 <div id="root"></div>